ITDiscovery/IMASI8080viaESP32/README.md

 Design Goals:
 1. Use the AVR12828 and add the required I/O 74HCT165 (input) and 74LS595 (output).
 1. Would be nice to have it connectable to a Raspberry Pi.
 1. Make smaller Blinkin Boards to extend?
+Such as a 7-Segment to show address and data bus values.
 1. Would be nice to allow it to emulate a PDP-8 also.

 3D Printer Toggle Paddles, Switch and LED Mounts: